Geophysical Borehole Logging

 Gamma - Record the amount of natural gamma radiation emitted by the rocks surrounding the borehole.
 Clay- and shale-bearing rocks commonly emit relatively high gamma radiation.

-SP - Record the electrical resistance from points within the borehole to an electrical ground at land surface.
-In general, resistance increases with increasing grain size and decreases with increasing borehole diameter, fracture density, and dissolved-solids concentration of the water.
+SP - Record the electrical potential from points within the borehole to an electrical ground at land surface.
+This potential is from the electrochemical differences borehole and formation fluids and is measured as a small DC voltage (mV) between the surface electrode and probe.
 SP logs can be used in the determination of lithology and water quality.
 SP logs are limited to water- or mud-filled open holes.

 SPR - Record the electrical resistance from points within the borehole to an electrical ground at land surface.
 In general, resistance increases with increasing grain size and decreases with increasing borehole diameter, fracture density, and dissolved-solids concentration of the water.
 SPR logs are useful in determination of lithology, water quality, and locations of fracture zones.
 SPR logs are limited to water– or mud– filled open holes.